RAF Pathfinder Operations

 "He's here, sitting on the bed where you do."

 "Oh, right.
 Hi Uncle."
-(And I waved at the space ever so brifly at the space)
+(And I waved ever so briefly at the space and smiled adding, how lovely to see you, Uncle.)

 "I'll sit here in the arm chair, Mum.”